Our fellowship programs are designed to dovetail with our residency training program. Fellows spend one year training in subspecialty interest areas.

 Gillette is a specialized children's hospital that has developed a unique niche in the care of children.
 It was originally founded in 1897 and was the first hospital dedicated to the care of children with disabilities in the country.
-Over the ensuing one hundred and fifteen years, the hospital has evolved into the leading provider of pediatric orthopedic care in the region.
-We recently added five new pediatric orthopaedic surgeons, bringing us up to 11 full-time dedicated pediatric orthopedic surgeons on staff as well as a number of ancillary orthopaedic surgeons who provide additional expertise in subspecialty areas such as hand and upper-extremity, limb-deformity, sports, and complex spine deformity surgery.
+Over more than a century, the hospital has evolved into the leading provider of pediatric orthopedic care in the region.
+Gillette boasts 11 full-time pediatric orthopedic surgeons as well as a number of ancillary subspecialists who provide additional expertise in areas such as hand and upper extremity, limb deformity, sports, and complex spine deformity surgery.

-The staff pediatric orthopaedic surgeons at Gillette also provide care at two other large children's hospitals in the Twin Cities.
-Thus, we provide a wide range of care for a broad spectrum of pediatric orthopedic conditions.
-For example, Gillette is a world leader in providing care for children with cerebral palsy and other neuromuscular conditions.
-We have a motion analysis laboratory that is recognized nationally and internationally for its work in gait analysis.
-In addition, we treat children with a wide range of hip and spine disorders.
-Moreover, with the recent expansion of our services to include coverage for the two other children's hospitals in the Twin Cities, each of which has a busy emergency department, the fellow will also have the opportunity to participate in pediatric orthopedic trauma care.
-Lastly, we have a vibrant research department and many ongoing research projects and opportunities for the fellow to be involved in clinical research.
+The staff pediatric orthopedic surgeons at Gillette practice at two other large children's hospitals in the Twin Cities, providing a wide range of care for a broad spectrum of pediatric orthopedic conditions.
+For example, Gillette is a world leader in care for cerebral palsy and other neuromuscular conditions.
+Gillette pioneered a motion analysis laboratory that is recognized nationally and internationally for its work in gait analysis.
+In addition, Gillette specializes in treatment of a wide range of hip and spine disorders.
+With the recent expansion of services to include coverage for the two other children's hospitals in the Twin Cities, each of which has a busy emergency department, the fellow will also have the opportunity to participate in pediatric orthopedic trauma care.
+In addition, Gillette has many ongoing research projects and opportunities for the fellow to be involved in clinical research.

 The fellow will rotate with different faculty throughout the year in six two-month rotations.
-Moreover, the faculty and staff at Gillette have a very strong commitment to teaching.
-We have a total of five orthopedic surgery residents from two residency training programs.
-Thus, the culture at Gillette is one of outstanding patient care and unparalleled resident and fellow education.
+The faculty and staff at Gillette have a very strong commitment to teaching, with a total of five orthopedic surgery residents from two residency training programs.
+The culture at Gillette is one of outstanding patient care and unparalleled resident and fellow education.
 We are proud of the fellows who have completed our program, all of whom are now working at institutions nationally and internationally.

 Alison Schiffern, MD

-REGIONS HOSPITAL / UNIVERSITY OF MINNESOTA ORTHOPAEDIC TRAUMA
+REGIONS HOSPITAL / UNIVERSITY OF MINNESOTA ORTHOPEDIC TRAUMA

-The Regions Hospital / University of Minnesota Orthopaedic Trauma fellowship at Regions hospital is a one-year, non-accredited clinical fellowship that is sponsored by the University of Minnesota Department of Orthopaedic Surgery.
+The Regions Hospital / University of Minnesota Orthopedic Trauma fellowship at Regions hospital is a one-year, non-accredited clinical fellowship that is sponsored by the University of Minnesota Department of Orthopedic Surgery.
 We have two fellowship positions per year.

-The fellows work directly with nine full-time orthopedic trauma faculty, covering clinical and research domains including surgery of the pelvis and acetabulum, foot and ankle, upper extremity, spine, post-traumatic joint reconstruction, correction of malunion, treatment of bone infection, management of the multiply-injured patient, and specific programs in pediatric and geriatric orthopedic trauma.
-The fellow will work with the Orthopaedic residents and staff as an integral part of the trauma service.
+The fellows work directly with nine full-time orthopedic trauma faculty, covering clinical and research domains including surgery of the pelvis and acetabulum, foot and ankle, upper extremity, spine, post traumatic joint reconstruction, correction of malunion, treatment of bone infection, management of the multiply-injured patient, and specific programs in pediatric and geriatric orthopedic trauma.
+The fellow will work with the orthopedic residents and staff as an integral part of the trauma service.

 Successful completion of the fellowship includes the execution of two publishable manuscripts.
 To accomplish these goals, the fellow will have access to the University of Minnesota Biomechanics Laboratory and the Regions Hospital Trauma Research Center.
 These labs feature state-of-the art resources.
-We also have a dedicated Clinical Research Team based at Regions Hospital who is available to help with the administration and operation of all research.
-Clinical research activities are highlighted.
+We also have a dedicated clinical research team based at Regions Hospital who are available to help with the administration and execution of all research.

-REGIONS HOSPITAL / UNIVERSITY OF MINNESOTA GERIATRIC ORTHOPAEDIC TRAUMA
+REGIONS HOSPITAL / UNIVERSITY OF MINNESOTA GERIATRIC ORTHOPEDIC TRAUMA

-The University of Minnesota / Regions Hospital offers an exceptional opportunity for a multi-disciplinary Geriatric Orthopaedic Trauma Fellowship under fellowship director Julie Switzer, MD.
-The fellowship is a one-year training experience in the operative and clinical management of geriatric orthopaedic trauma patients.
+The University of Minnesota / Regions Hospital offers an exceptional opportunity for a multi-disciplinary Geriatric Orthopedic Trauma Fellowship under fellowship director Julie Switzer, MD.
+The fellowship is a one-year training experience in the operative and clinical management of geriatric orthopedic trauma patients.

-The fellowship experience emphasizes geriatric orthopaedic patient care including peri-prosthetic fracture reconstruction, bone health, and palliative care considerations.
-The fellowship functions within a large community health system and a very busy level I trauma hospital.
-The fellow will work with the orthopaedic trauma and adult reconstruction teams, a multi-disciplinary team of national leaders in geriatric care, including geriatricians, palliative care specialists, endocrinologists, and other specialties.
-We also have a dedicated clinical research team based at Regions Hospital available to help with the administration and operation of all research.
+The fellowship experience emphasizes geriatric orthopedic patient care including peri-prosthetic fracture reconstruction, bone health, and palliative care considerations.
+The fellowship functions within a large community health system and a very busy Level I trauma hospital.
+The fellow will work with the orthopedic trauma and adult reconstruction teams, a multidisciplinary team of national leaders in geriatric care, including geriatricians, palliative care specialists, endocrinologists, and other specialties.
+We also have a dedicated clinical research team based at Regions Hospital available to help with the administration and execution of all research.

 This fellowship is the first in the nation to formally establish such a training opportunity, which has been certified by the International Geriatric Fracture Society (IGFS).
-Qualified candidates are current PGY-4 orthopaedic residents or beyond and must be in or graduated from an accredited US orthopaedic residency program and must be able to obtain medical license in Minnesota.
+Qualified candidates are current PGY-4 orthopedic residents or beyond and must be in or graduated from an accredited US orthopedic residency program and able to obtain a medical license in Minnesota.
 Interested applicants should send a CV, personal statemen,t and three letters of recommendation (one must be from the residency program director) to Lisa Schroder at firstname.lastname@example.org